Semi-Professional Basketball Player Marty Recovers

 “You get to know the team here over time,” Marty said.
 “They greet you when you arrive.
 They’re very positive when you come in.
 You learn that they’ll bend over backwards to do anything for you.”

-Tony Nahhas, M.D., is a board-certified internal medicine physician with Swedish Covenant Medical Group.
+Tony Nahhas, M.D., is a board-certified internal medicine physician with Swedish Medical Group.
 His clinical interests include the comprehensive blood conservation program.
 He has more than 21 years of experience.

 Denis Williams, M.D., is a board-certified orthopedic surgeon whose interests include hip, shoulder and knee replacements (including direct anterior hip replacements); sports injuries of the shoulder, knee and elbow and extremity fractures.
 He graduated with AOA honors from Georgetown University Medical School and completed a fellowship in sports medicine at the University of Southern California.
 He is fluent in English and German and proficient in medical Spanish.

-Swedish Covenant Hospital’s orthopedic experts offer a full range of treatments for hip and knee replacements with seamless transition to our distinguished rehabilitative services, all on one campus.
+Swedish Hospital’s orthopedic experts offer a full range of treatments for hip and knee replacements with seamless transition to our distinguished rehabilitative services, all on one campus.

 To schedule an appointment, please call 773-907-7750.